 This is a new feature and we haven't ironed out all the kinks yet!
-Please get in touch with us at [email protected] or on our Slack if you have questions or comments.
+Proceed with appropriate caution.

 You can capture API behavior from a Django application running in Heroku using Akita-provided middleware and the Akita Agent running in "daemon" mode.